You finished the work. The client's happy. Now you need to get paid.

 Why Invoices Matter

 An invoice isn't just a payment request.
-It serves several critical functions:
+It does a lot of work for you behind the scenes.

 Skip invoicing or do it sloppily, and you're setting yourself up for payment delays, tax headaches, and awkward client conversations.